-- stimulates learner in their learning and becoming aware of certain strategies, - pushes students to analyse the communication process and thus to adapt strategies to actual situations, and - encourages the transfer of strategies to other contexts.
+- stimulates learners in their learning and becoming aware of certain strategies; - pushes students to analyse the communication process and thus to adapt strategies to actual situations; and - encourages the transfer of strategies to other contexts.

-The editors of the CEFR suggest emphasizing the processes of communication and learning as a goal to be achieved.
-The Framework also emphasizes that these strategies be modified according to the tasks and functions of language being used (CEFR, 6.
-1. 3.
-1).
+The authors of the CEFR suggest emphasising the processes of communication and learning as a goal to be achieved.
+The framework also emphasises that these strategies be modified according to the tasks and functions of language being used (CEFR, 6.1.3.1).
 Strategies can compensate for breakdowns or deficiencies in verbal communication.
 Plurilingual and pluricultural experiences are also highly recommended to develop mutual understanding.

-The thoughtful teacher has to know how to use these strategies and experiences while teaching in order to stimulate language learning.
+The reflective teacher has to know how to use these strategies and experiences while teaching in order to stimulate language learning.
 But the student also has an active role to play in this process.
 It is the learner who has to develop the skills and strategies to succeed.
 Unfortunately, many students limit their capacities, constraining themselves, content only to accomplish the activities proposed by teachers and the textbooks.
-On the other hand, for the learning process to be realized throughout one's life time, the student needs to understand the implications of what that means and has to learn how to become autonomous (CEFR, 6.
-3. 5).
+On the contrary, for the learning process to be realised throughout one's lifetime, the student needs to understand the implications of what that means and has to learn how to become autonomous (CEFR, 6.3.5).

 Once the knowledge, skills and aptitudes that enable a competent speaker to have a conversation are integrated along with adaptive strategies, it is crucial to question ourselves about students' ways of learning and, subsequently, about how to guide that progression efficiently.

-5. Partial competence, dynamic development
+5. Partial competences, dynamic development